 Summer showed up a bit late here in south Texas this year.
 It was 105 degrees outside this weekend, and any more than five minutes of being in the sun made me feel like I could already feel my skin starting to burn.
 For me this means some small changes to my day.
 Yard work is saved for around dusk, bottles of sunscreen can be found scattered all over my house, and outdoor activities require long sleeves.
-We all know by now how important it is to apply, reapply and reapply sunscreen when you're outside in the sun, especially during hot summer weather.
-We also know we need to make regular appointments with our dermatologist for thorough skin exams.
+We know by now how important it is to apply, reapply and reapply sunscreen when you're outside in the sun, especially during hot summer weather.

-But did you know there is something simple you can do at home to help your doctor and yourself when it comes to your skin?
+There is something simple you can do to help your doctor and yourself when it comes to your skin.
 Its called skin mapping, which according to Dr. Ross E. Levy, MD means "the mapping of a person's moles using total body photography.
 It can allow the patient and physician to follow individual moles over time to see if they are changing".
-Basically skin mapping is a way to be proactive about your skin care and keep your own record of developments that happen over time.
+Basically, skin mapping is a way to be proactive about your skin care and keep your own record of developments that happen over time.

 1. Examine body front and back in mirror, especially legs.